UCLH-Digital-Innovation-Hub/Xhuma/infra/README.md

 The `jwtkey` variable is required and must contain a PEM-formatted RSA private key for JWT signing.
 This key is:

 - Never stored in Docker images or on disk
-- Passed securely at runtime via environment variable
+- Passed securely via an Azure Container Apps secret
 - Validated before deployment to prevent errors
 - Used to dynamically generate JWK for token verification

-Each Xhuma container gets this key injected as the `JWTKEY` environment variable.
+Each Xhuma container app stores this key as a secret and injects it at runtime using the `secret_name` mechanism.
+The application reads it as the `JWTKEY` environment variable.

 ## Security Best Practices